 Born in Birmingham, Alabama, Odetta was an activist and a star of the 1960s folk music renaissance.
 Subjected to Jim Crow laws, Odetta and her family moved to Los Angeles where she studied piano and guitar.
 This picture book doesn’t really go into her journey of becoming a folk musician and her rise to the queen of folk.
-Influenced by jazz, Marian Anderson, protest music, classical music, and opera, she would influence a generation of musicians, including Bob Dylan, Joan Baez, and Janis Joplin. [picture book biography, ages 4 and up]
+Influenced by jazz, Marian Anderson, protest music, classical music, and opera, she influenced a generation of musicians, including Bob Dylan, Joan Baez, and Janis Joplin. [picture book biography, ages 4 and up]

 Miriam Makeba (born 1932)

 Mama Africa!
 How Miriam Makeba Spread Hope with Her Song by Kathryn Erskine, illustrated by Charly Palmer